fodedoumbouya/cozy_data/README.md

 A Swift-inspired persistent data management solution for Flutter.
 CozyData provides a simple, powerful, and type-safe way to persist your app's models and automatically update your UI when data changes.

+⚠️ CozyData is not READY FOR PRODUCTION USE YET⚠️

 ## Features

 - 🔄 Automatic UI updates when data changes